 4) 1961-62 Bill Russell in Action.
 Russell’s rookie card from the ’57-58 Topps set hits four figures even in mid-grade.
 His regular ’61-62 Fleer card generally sells for $250-400 in the same condition.

-Not bad, really, considering Russell's stature in the game, but his In Action card from the same set (#62) is roughly half the cost.
-Considering this is one of just three mainstream Russell cards on the market, we're adding this to our little portfolio in a '6' type grade at around $110.
-It may take some shopping around or negotiating to get there but there are enough of them out there to make it a realistic goal--and a great buy.
+Not bad, really, considering Russell’s stature in the game, but his In Action card from the same set (#62) is roughly half the cost.
+Considering this is one of just three mainstream Russell cards on the market, we’re adding this to our little portfolio for around $150 in EX/NM or so.
+It may take some shopping around to get there but there are enough of them out there to make it a realistic goal–and a great buy.

 5) 1969-70 Topps Walt Frazier.
 We’ve got the 40s, 50s, and early 60s covered.
 Now’s the time we use the rest of our money on a card to bridge the gap from vintage to modern in our cardboard hoops museum and no one does it better than Clyde Frazier.